 Broken Through Submission ~ Zac Poonen

 God breaks us in our early years by setting some authority over us, to whom we have to submit.
 It is thus that He breaks us.
 Even Jesus had to submit to the authority of Joseph and Mary for 30 years before God gave Him a ministry.The right hand, for example, is part of the right arms “team” and submits to the “leadership” of the right arm.
 The left hand however, is not a part of this team.
 It submits to the left arm.
-In the Body of Christ too, God connects some members (like those in one local church or in one team of workers) more closely with each other than with others.If you dont have confidence in your leader, then of course, you must leave such a team (or such a church) at once.
+In the Body of Christ too, God connects some members (like those in one local church or in one team of workers) more closely with each other than with others.If you don’t have confidence in your leader, then of course, you must leave such a team (or such a church) at once.
 But you should never stay in a church or a Christian organisation and become a cause of rebellion or strife there.
 God will never bless you if you stay in a group and rebel against its leadership – even if the leadership is wrong.
-Leave the group and join another.
-That is the best thing to do.

 Submission to a godly man will not only protect us from doing many foolish things, but will also enable us to learn a great deal of wisdom from him.
 He will be able to warn us about dangers that he himself has faced that we may be unaware of.
 So to be under spiritual authority is as safe for us, as it is for children to be under their parents.
 In 1 Peter 5:5 we read that younger men should be subject to their elders, because God is opposed to the proud but gives grace to the humble.
 Here is a great secret of obtaining spiritual authority from God.
 Ive known many fine brothers who were never given spiritual authority by God, for just one reason: They never learned to be subject to anyone in their entire lives.
 And so their strong will was never broken.